Spotting vs. period differences

 Remember, spotting is light bleeding that does not get heavier like a typical menstrual period.
 The normal menstrual period usually is associated with some other symptoms like breast tenderness or cramps as described previously, and often is accompanied by heavy flow.
 During the first day of your period bleeding may be light, but it typically becomes heavier over the next few days.

 Light bleeding that does not worsen and is not associated with the symptoms of a your period is likely to be spotting.

-A home pregnancy test can be helpful if you believe you are spotting due to early pregnancy, or you may experience early pregnancy symptoms.
+A home pregnancy test can be helpful if you believe you are spotting due to early pregnancy, or you may experience early signs and symptoms of pregnancy.

 You should always contact your doctor or other health-care professional if you experience any vaginal bleeding, spotting if you are pregnant or if you have reached menopause, or any time you have unusual bleeding that concerns you.